seb646/static-sinatra-tutorial/README.md

 # Tutorial: Create and Deploy a Sinatra Wesite With Heroku
 [![Build Stable](https://img.shields.io/badge/build-stable-brightgreen.svg "Build Stable")](https://static-sinatra-tutorial.herokuapp.com/) [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg "MIT License")](https://github.com/seb646/static-sinatra-tutorial/blob/master/LICENSE)

 This tutorial demonstrates how to create a static website using Ruby's [Sinatra framework](http://sinatrarb.com/).
-We will create a static three character selection system through Sinatra with some JavaScript functionality.
-At the end of this tutorial, we'll show you how to upload the project to both GitHub and Heroku.
+We will create a static three character selection system with JavaScript functionality.
+At the end of this tutorial, we'll show you how to upload the project to both GitHub and deploy it to Heroku.

 Live Demo: [https://static-sinatra-tutorial.herokuapp.com/](https://static-sinatra-tutorial.herokuapp.com/)